 Available fields include:

-Custom project fields can also be displayed.
+To control which custom project fields are displayed on the project page, click the Manage button (gear icon) ➔ Custom fields.
 For more information on creating and managing custom fields, see Custom fields.

 In-line editing